aichallenge/aichallenge/ants/bots/common_lisp/README.md

 ## Platforms

-The code has so far only been tested on x86 using SBCL 1.0.45.debian.
+The code has been tested on the following platforms:

+* x86: SBCL 1.0.45.debian
+* x86: SBCL 1.0.40 on Ubuntu 10.10